brbtavares/tucano/core/README.md

 ## 📄 License

-This module is part of the Toucan trading framework.
+This module is part of the Tucano trading framework.
 See the main project license for details.